MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/change-custom-entity-icons.md

 >
 > - When a scalable vector graphic (.svg) image is used as the app icon or icon for table forms, it must have the default size set.
 Since SVG is an XML document, the [svg](https://developer.mozilla.org/docs/Web/SVG/Element/svg) element [width](https://developer.mozilla.org/docs/Web/SVG/Attribute/width), [height](https://developer.mozilla.org/docs/Web/SVG/Attribute/height) and [viewBox](https://developer.mozilla.org/docs/Web/SVG/Attribute/viewBox) values can be edited with a text editor to define the default size for the image.
 >
-> - Where possible, remove any hard coded fill color attributes to avoid contrast issues.
+> - Where possible, remove any hard coded fill color attributes and use the [currentColor](https://developer.mozilla.org/docs/Web/CSS/color_value#currentcolor_keyword) keyword to avoid contrast issues.
+More information: [Image web resources](../../developer/model-driven-apps/image-web-resources.md)

 Each type of icon is stored as a web resource.
 Create a web resource first and then set the icons to use them.
 Alternatively, you can add the icon by creating a new web resource when you define the table properties.